Wearing the right hat: Managing condo owners’ expectations

 Respecting the Hat

-In the meantime, the next time my neighbor sees me walking outside and assumes I’m wearing my director hat, I will politely remind her that I’m an owner too and suggest that she forward any complaints through the appropriate channels.
+In the meantime, the next time my neighbour sees me walking outside and assumes I’m wearing my director hat, I will politely remind her that I’m an owner too and suggest that she forward any complaints through the appropriate channels.

 If you re a landlord or just looking to make money with real estate, it s crucial to understand how to manage a property the right way.
 It s not just about knowing how to fix things when they break.
 As a property manager, especially as a first-time landlord, you ll be forced to wear many hats.
 How you manage that property is going to either make or break your chances for success.